mlatcl/tig/_lamd/lecture08-generic.md

 1. Understand the GENERIC framework
 2. See how it unifies reversible and irreversible dynamics
 3. Connect to information dynamics
+4. **BONUS:** Explicit proof of why degeneracy conditions are automatically satisfied
-4. Understand role of Casimirs and degeneracy
+5. Understand role of Casimirs and degeneracy
-5. Link to non-equilibrium thermodynamics
+6. Link to non-equilibrium thermodynamics

+**Note:** The "Why Degeneracy Works" section (15 min) provides an explicit mathematical proof and can be made optional for time constraints, or moved to a tutorial/advanced session.
 }

 \section{Required Snippets}